Echsecutor/beyond-did-web/README.md

 The storage of DID documents needs more space than just storing the changes in case only one key is rotated but the other nine keys are still included.
 Is is a downside for the owner of the DID but also for the holder.
-It has to request all did documents step by step instead of downloading all DID documents in a list.
+It has to request all DID documents step by step instead of downloading all DID documents in a list.
 This could be done via another service endpoint, requesting a list of did documents and proofs so it can be validated online.